 I’m being referred for help with severe social anxiety now.
-My childhood experiences will be discussed in depth and I hope the roots of my anxiety will be identified.
+I was advised my childhood experiences should be discussed in depth and the roots of my anxiety will be identified.

 By the way, social anxiety can become a secondary (co-morbid) mental health condition for autistic individuals – and I look forward to sharing any help or inspiration I pick up along the way!

 I’m still being treated for long term anxiety and depression.